What is indirect tax?

 - Custom Duty: This is paid on the goods imported from outside India.

 - Stamp Duty: This is paid on the sale of immovable property.
-In addition, stamp duty is mandatory on all types of legal documents.
+Also, stamp duty is mandatory on all types of legal documents.

 Goods and Service Tax (GST)

-From 01st July, 2017, Goods and Service Tax (GST) was implemented in place of major indirect taxes.
+From July 01, 2017, Goods and Service Tax (GST) was implemented in place of major indirect taxes.
 The various types of indirect taxes which were paid to various tax authorities were now under the purview of one tax.
-In simple words, Goods and Service Tax (GST) is an indirect tax levied on the supply of goods and services.
+In simple words, GST is an indirect tax levied on the supply of goods and services.

 GST is majorly divided into four types: Central Goods and Service Tax (CGST), State Goods and Service Tax (SGST), Integrated Goods and Services Tax (IGST) and Union Territory Goods and Services Tax (UGST).

-Different rates have been prescribed by the GST council from 0%, 5%, 12%, 18% and 28% for different goods and services.
+The GST council has prescribed different rates from 0%, 5%, 12%, 18% and 28% for different goods and services.
 Certain goods have been exempted from the purview of GST taxability.